Phytys/python-blockchain/README.md

 - Wallet and transaction pool
 - Validation of blockchain, blocks and transactions

+Backend built in Python
+Frontend built in React JS

 # 2. Backend App & API

 **Run flask application and API**